omardoma/java-simulate-db/README.md

 # java-simulate-db

-Eclipse Java Project
+A command line program to read xml or csv file and simulate searching in a database in Java.

-How to run?
+## How to run?

 Import Project in eclipse